TrumanGIT/True-North/README.md

  F1 - Open up skse menu framework to tweak some mods including my own hail mod where you can play with hail physics in real time.

- Shift + Activate to do ALL the actions below
+Shift + Activate to do ALL the actions below:

-Pet Horse: Show affection to your loyal steed.

-Pet Dog: Give friendly dogs the attention they deserve.

-Applaud Bards: Appreciate Skyrim’s performers.

-Milk Cows.

-Wave Hello to Children.

-Books & Notes: Instantly read them.

-Potions & Food: Instantly consume them.

-Weapons, Armor, Apparel: Instantly equip them.

-Sleep while sitting in a bench, chair ect
+ Horses, dogs Applaud Bards, Milk Cows, Wave Hello to Children, read books without having to pick them up, Instantly use / equip / read items without having to pick them up into your inventory first, Sleep while sitting in a bench, chair ect.

  You can bath by using a power player by default.

- You can give your followers horses to ride by using a power given to the player by default (you must own the horse before you can give it to your followers)

 [True North]